 Suit up and hit the waters at Euclid Beach Park for a relaxed beach day, enjoying the cool and fresh waters of Erie lake.
 Hit the pier for scenic views of the shoreline.
 After a picnic lunch, get a taste of urban exploration throughout the park.

 After over 74 seasons of operation, the original Euclid Beach Park amusement park ran its roller coasters and powder-sugared its fried dough for the last time.
 Today, remnants of the shuffleboard attraction, the Flying Turns roller coaster, and the famous archway remain.
-They’re are especially interesting to inspect if you find an old photo of the park’s glory days to compare with.
+They’re especially interesting to inspect if you find an old photo of the park’s glory days to compare with.

 Cuyahoga Valley National Park

 Ohio’s parks and reservations are top-notch.
 Head inland to enjoy one of the most popular day trips in Cleveland and one of the area’s best parks: Cuyahoga Valley National Park.
-Outdoor activities abound in this park, from biking to hiking, or kayaking.
+Outdoor activities abound in this park, from biking to hiking or kayaking.
 You could easily spend one or two days in the great outdoors of Cuyahoga Valley.

 Take a leisurely stroll or buckle your helmet and hit the trails to go biking down Towpath Trail.
 Breathe in the fresh forest air and enjoy the greenery until you reach the historic Cuyahoga Valley Scenic Railroad.
 Exploring Brandywine Gorge Trail, peer down at the rocks and streams below as you pass over the three sections of glass bridges.